xvapx/nixos-dotfiles/README.md

 How does nixos-dotfiles work
 ----------------------------
-nixos-dotfiles installs your dotfiles to the nix store as packages, and then symlinks the content of the package to the specified folders each system activation.
+nixos-dotfiles installs your dotfiles to the nix store as packages, and then symlinks the content of each package to the specified folders, each system activation.

 How to use nixos-dotfiles
 -------------------------